codeisconfusing/rsync-deleted-files-archive/README.md

 # rsync-deleted-files-archive
 Bash script for backup based on rsync with deleted file archive and auto-delete functionality

-## 2025 Improvements
+## 2025 Fork Improvements

-This fork includes significant improvements and bug fixes to the original script:
+This fork adds practical enhancements to the original script while preserving its excellent core design:

-### Key Enhancements
+### Enhancements
-- **Single rsync pass**: Uses `--backup-dir` to eliminate the race condition from running rsync twice
-- **Better error handling**: Proper mount point verification and exit codes
+- **Mount point verification**: Prevents backup attempts when drives aren't mounted
-- **Exclude file support**: Full integration with rsync exclude files (not just hardcoded patterns)
+- **Exclude file support**: Use external rsync exclude files instead of hardcoded patterns
-- **Improved efficiency**: Replaces `cp` + `rm` with direct rsync archiving (50% faster, less I/O)
-- **Cross-platform compatibility**: Uses `-rtlHs` flags instead of `-a` for better NTFS compatibility
-- **Enhanced logging**: Integrated logging with timestamps and statistics
-- **Execution order fix**: Processes archive cleanup AFTER backup for safer failure recovery
-- **Systemd integration**: Ready-to-use systemd timer examples included
+- **Configurable logging**: Log file path now easily configurable via variable
+- **Better error messages**: More descriptive output for troubleshooting
+- **Optional NTFS compatibility**: Commented flag option for cross-platform backups

-### What Changed
+### What Stayed the Same
-The original script ran rsync twice (once for backup, once for dry-run to find deletions), which created a race condition where files could change between runs.
-The improved version uses rsync's built-in `--backup-dir` feature to archive deleted/modified files in a single pass, making it faster and more reliable.

-**Performance improvement**: ~50% faster execution, 2x less disk I/O

-***
+The original two-pass rsync approach is maintained - it's clear, effective, and ensures the backup destination remains a perfect 1:1 mirror of the source.
+The manual archiving process gives you full control over what gets archived (deleted files only, not modified versions).

+---

 ## Original Project Info